 Jo says ”To help minimise stretch marks, you will need to apply a blend every other day from the beginning of the second trimester to your abdomen, across your lower back, around the breast tissue and to your thighs.
 Add the following essential oils to 25ml of Jojoba blending oil:

-Jo concludes: “Not only can aromatherapy nurture the skin, the uplifting and calming essentials oils can also provide much-needed relief after a stressful day.”
+Jo concludes: “Not only can aromatherapy nurture the skin, the uplifting and calming essential oils can also provide much-needed relief after a stressful day.”

-*If you have any concerns around you or your babies’ health during pregnancy you should consult your Midwife or Obstetrician.
-The use of essential oils are complimentary to your wellbeing during your pregnancy and do not take the place of orthodox medical care*
+*If you have any concerns about you or your babies’ health during pregnancy you should consult your Midwife or Obstetrician.
+The use of essential oils is complimentary to your well-being during your pregnancy and does not take the place of orthodox medical care*